 - If students are not able to come to our location, they should contact the Internship Coordinator to receive registration instructions, paperwork, and other pertinent information.

 - The student will be instructed to contact their faculty advisor for approval.

-- The faculty member will review employer information, confer with the student, and establish learning objectives and credits.
+- The faculty member will review employer information, confer with the student, and establish learning objectives.

 - Students will be registered for course number 397 (undergraduate) or 795 (graduate).
 The prefix is UNIV unless the academic department prefers the prefix to be program specific.
 The department should notify the Internship Coordinator of this preference.